aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/range/get/_index.md

 ﻿---
-title: "Get range text from a document"
+title: "Get the Range text in a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /range/get/
-description: "Reads range text from a document."
+description: "Get the Range text in a Word document"
 weight: 10
 ---

-Reads range text from the document.
+Returns the `Range` text in a Word document.

-## Reads range text from document REST API
+## Get the Range text in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|